 Concrete, Tile, Stone, or Pavers?
-Which type of decking is the right option for your backyard.
+Which type of Pool decking is right?

-Learn the most common types of pool decking and their differences.
-However first let’s address the obvious question: What is pool decking?
+Learn the most common types of pool decking and their differences from an experienced Orange County pool contractor.
+Whether its a new pool or pool remodel project we should first address the obvious question: What is pool decking?

 What is a Pool Deck?
 What is Backyard Decking?